camkol/my-own-static-project/README.md

     body: JSON.stringify({ name, price }),
   });

-  if (response.ok) {
+  // If the request is successful, parse the JSON response and add the item to the DOM if (response.ok) {
     const newItem = await response.json();
     addItemToDOM(newItem.name, newItem.price);
   }
 };

-const addItemToDOM = (name, price) => {
+// Function to add an item to the DOM const addItemToDOM = (name, price) => {
-  const newItem = document.createElement("li");
+  // Create a new list item element const newItem = document.createElement("li");

+  // Create a new bold element
   const bTag = document.createElement("b");

-  bTag.append(name);
-  newItem.append(bTag);
+  // Append the name text to the bold element bTag.append(name);

+  // Append the bold element to the new list item newItem.append(bTag);

-  newItem.append(` - ${price}`);
+  // Append the price text to the new list item, preceded by a dash newItem.append(` - ${price}`);

-  listContainer.append(newItem);
+  // Append the new list item to the list container listContainer.append(newItem);
 };

-listContainer.addEventListener("click", function (e) {
+// Add an event listener to the list container that listens for click events listContainer.addEventListener("click", function (e) {
-  if (e.target.nodeName === "LI") e.target.remove();
+  // If the clicked element is a list item, remove it from the list if (e.target.nodeName === "LI") e.target.remove();
 });
 ```